MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

 1. Go to C:\Program Files\Microsoft\R Server\R_SERVER\bin\x64.
 2. Double-click Rgui.exe to start the R Console application.
-3. At the command line, type `search()` to view a list of objects already loaded.
-You should see the `RevoScaleR` package in the list.
+3. At the command line, type `search()` to show preloaded objects, including the `RevoScaleR` package.
 4. Type `rxSummary(~., iris)` to return summary statistics on the built-in iris sample dataset.
 The `rxSummary` function is from `RevoScaleR`.

-You should also run the [Administrator Utility](operationalize/admin-utility.md) for additional configuration required for remote access and execution, web service deployment, and multi-server installation.
+Additionally, run the [Administrator Utility](operationalize/admin-utility.md) to configure your R Server for remote access and execution, web service deployment, or multi-server installation.

 ## See Also